 One thing we’ve learned over the last couple of years of having an incomplete line-up since Damo bowed out is the show must go on.
 We’ve had guest drummers go out with us, who have done a great job, but either were committed to their own band or not the right fit for us, we had replacements for both Mark and Andy on dates that they couldn’t make it and it was still a LORD show after all was said and done.
 I’d like to think that if a huge opportunity came along and I wasn’t available, the other guys would still make things happen with a guest singer / guitarist.

-As great as it is we can do this, it was nice this year to get some stability back in the band with the addition of our new full-time drummer, Darryl Murphy.
+As great as it is we can do this, it was nice this year to get some stability back in the band with the addition of our new ongoing live drummer, Darryl Murphy.
 Daz completely blew us away when we saw him filling in for our good pals in Carbon Black, we immediately got in touch and offered him a job.
-We threw him right in the deep end with possibly the worst start to his time in the band when all of our electronics failed mid-show on stage and he had to plow on through the worst kind of circumstances.
+We threw him right in the deep end with possibly the worst start to his time in the band when all of our electronics failed mid-show on stage and he had to plough on through the worst kind of circumstances.
 His next show?
 ProgPower USA.
 No pressure!
 Show three was a support with Queensryche.
 Welcome to the band! 😉

 What’s that?
 A new album?
 Yes!